Rye: Grading factors

 Treated seed and other chemical substances

-Treated seed is grain that has been coated with an agricultural chemical for agronomic purposes.
+Treated seed is grain that has been adulterated with an agricultural chemical for agronomic purposes.
+The types of agricultural chemicals used to treat seed include pesticides, fungicides and inoculants.
 These seed dressings contain a dye to render the treated seed visually conspicuous.
 The colour of the dye varies depending upon the type of treatment and the type of grain.
-The current Canadian colour standards for pesticide seed treatments are: cereals–pink or red, canola–baby blue or green.
-Seed treated with an inoculant may have a green stain.
-The coatings or stains may appear greasy or powdery and surface area distribution ranges from tiny flecks to complete coverage.
+The current Canadian colour standard for pesticide and fungicide seed treatments for cereal (including corn) is red or pink.
+The colour standard for pesticide and fungicide seed treatments for canola is blue; however, green has also been used.
+Pulse crop (including soybeans) pesticide and fungicide seed treatments are typically blue or green.
+The coatings or stains may appear greasy or powdery and the surface area covered may range from tiny flecks to complete coverage.

 Other chemical substances